smhurf/lewagon_challenges/02-Data-Toolkit/01-Data-Analysis/03-Multiple-Files-With-Pandas/README.md

 Before we load actual CSVs and try to merge/join/concatenate them, we are going to work with Dataframes created from dictionaries.
 This will limit the amount of data we manipulate and will make the concepts easier to understand.

-**Create a new notebook** in this exercise folder and start with the usual following `import` as the first cell:
+Open the `Exercise.ipynb` notebook in this exercise folder and start with the usual following `import` as the first cell:

 ```python
 import numpy as np